The “Pay it Forward” Model.

 STATISTIC: In 2016 there were still 43.1 million people in the United States still below the poverty level which is defined as a family of four subsiding on less than $28,290.
 This is simply not okay.

 It shouldn't break your bank to do the things that empower a healthy lifestyle and create peace of mind.
 In fact, it's the thing that Rasamaya Method creator, Carrie Tyler, talks about the most.
-It guides her teacher training courses, workshops and retreats.
+It guides her teacher trainings, classes, workshops, private client work and retreats.
 She and her graduates are deeply dedicated to creating positive change in the world.
 Here are a few of the ways we try to make a difference in the world:

-2. Scholarships for Workshops, Retreats and Teacher Trainings - almost every Rasamaya event has a one-to-one scholarship model (one spot over our baseline costs = one scholarship position).
+2. Scholarships for Workshops, Retreats and Teacher Trainings - almost every Rasamaya event has a scholarship model.
 Our scholarship recipients have to answer this single question, "How will attending this program help me to pay it forward in the world?"
 Scholarship recipients are expected to help us with marketing via social media and assist us during the event with errands, handouts, etc. Interested?
-Email us your answer in less than 600 words at firstname.lastname@example.org.
+Email us your answer in less than 600 words at email@example.com.
 We can't wait to help you give voice to your vision.

-3. Retreat partnerships - All of our retreats partner with a charitable organization.
+3. Retreat partnerships - Most of our retreats partner with a charitable organization.
 Our participants are involved through the form of monetary donations, food, clothing, or supply donations, or silent auctions.

 4. Tuition Assistance - Rasamaya was one of the first teacher training programs in the country to allow students to pay for teacher training costs over a flexible period of time.